 - Range confidence.
 Software can fight electric car range anxiety by proving that traveling by EV can be safe, predictable, and take no longer than traveling with a conventional vehicle.

 - Know where to charge at the best price.
-Smart navigation for electric vehicles should help drivers compare electricity prices, which are often dynamic and location-based.
+EV trip planner should help drivers compare electricity prices, which are often dynamic and location-based.

 - Find, book, and pre-order a charger.
 This is one more attractive way to help fight electric car range anxiety.

 - Entertainment while charging.
 Like it or not, charging an electric vehicle requires time.
-EV journey planner software can suggest things for drivers and passengers to do during that time.
+Electric car road trip planner software can suggest things for drivers and passengers to do during that time.

-Built-in or mobile, an EV trip planner should account for user needs and the limits of an electric vehicle
+Built-in or mobile, an EV route planner should account for user needs and the limits of an electric vehicle

-There are several types of EV journey planner software on the market today.
+There are several types of EV trip planning software on the market today.
 The following kinds of EV navigation solutions are the most popular:

 Mobile apps.
 This type of EV planner software is suitable for EV route optimization and charge-related activities.
 Advanced EV navigation solutions have the functionality of a classic GPS navigator.
 They’re then combined with EV-specific features like car capacity, actual range, and charging station preferences (with the ability to book a charger).
 They also let an owner establish a connection with the vehicle to monitor and get notified on its status even when they’re away.

 Web-based apps.
 Such tools are perfect for planning trips ahead.
 They help you map out a route, showing charging options along the way.
 You can use web-based EV trip planner apps to estimate the time you’ll spend charging at each point as well as the cost of charging at each stop and along the entire route.
-They’re also useful for potential EV owners.
+For potential owner of EV, car trip planner software is useful, too.
 Web-based apps offer a free and convenient way to imagine what a trip in an electric vehicle looks like, what it will cost, and how well the car charging network is developed in the target area.

 APIs to power proprietary apps.
-Using APIs provided by tech companies specializing in navigation, mapping, or energy data is another way to create an EV route planner.
+Using APIs provided by tech companies specializing in navigation, mapping, or energy data is another way to create an electric car trip planner.
 Such an approach enables manufacturers, Tier 1 providers, and OEMs to include essential features related to smart route planning and charging into their custom apps.

-A comprehensive EV trip planner system covers many variables
+A comprehensive electric car trip planner system covers many variables

-While creating EV route planners, OEMs should consider the following stable and variable factors:
+While creating EV planner, OEMs should consider the following stable and variable factors: